Please submit the following:

 WHAT WE DON’T WANT TO SEE

 We’re not interested in unexamined bigotry, sexual violence, or torture; pieces that include such should really be looking at post-event experiences of the survivors.
 You can write werewolf/vampire/monster stories, but really deconstruct the genre tropes.
 Other genre elements from sci-fi, fantasy, etc. are welcomed in reasonable doses.
 Stories must be horror first and foremost.

 Stories should be in standard manuscript format, i.e. double spaced, in a reasonable, 12-point font.
 The editor has a fondness for Georgia.
 No Comic Sans or Papyrus please.
 The story title, word count, and contact information should appear on the first page, and your last name, story title, and page number should appear in the header information of all other pages.

 We will be reviewing submissions on a rolling basis until the anthology is filled.
 Please address your submission to the Mason Jar Team.
 The editorial staff is flattered that you think of them, but MJP is more than just a masthead, and we’d prefer you think of everyone that reads for us.
 Acceptances will be notified within 90 days of submission close.
 Feel free to query after that.

 Please remember not to self-reject!

-We are seeking twelve months of exclusive worldwide print and electronic distribution rights and non-exclusive worldwide print and electronic distribution rights in perpetuity.
+We are seeking twelve months (from publication date) of exclusive worldwide print and electronic distribution rights and non-exclusive worldwide print and electronic distribution rights in perpetuity.
 Exceptions can be made for published stories that are then chosen for a "best of the year" anthology, etc.

-Accepted stories earn $.02/word plus a contributor’s copy for the original terms of the contract.
-Payment is within 90 days of publication.
+Accepted stories will earn $20 plus two contributor’s copies for the original terms of the contract.
+Payment is within 30 days of publication.

-We expect to publish this anthology in late July 2018.
+We expect to publish this anthology in November 2020.